-Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn
+Win A Two-Night Stay at Omni Grove Park Inn!

-Whitewater Paddling magazine named Asheville, North Carolina, as a "Top 10 Whitewater Town."
+Whitewater Paddling magazine named Asheville, North Carolina, a "Top 10 Whitewater Town."
 ABC's Good Morning America and National Geographic Adventurer named NC the "#1 Vacation with a Splash."
 It's no wonder with six rivers for rafting nearby in the North Carolina mountains.
 Outfitters at each river provide rafting guides, so no experience is necessary.
 One- and two-person inflatable kayaks are also popular, along with paddleboards.
 Canoes and regular kayaks are perfect for the calmer section of the French Broad River through the Biltmore Estate.
 Our favorite rafting rivers are:

-- French Broad River: This wide river is free-flowing, so recent rainfall determines the intensity of the rapids.
-The world's third oldest river offers splashy rapids and mountain vistas about 45 minutes north of Asheville.
+• French Broad River: This wide river is free-flowing, so recent rainfall determines the intensity of the rapids.
+The world's third-oldest river offers splashy rapids and mountain vistas about 45 minutes north of Asheville.
 On a half-day trip, there are a dozen class II and III rapids.
 (Read about the Woodfin Whitewater Wave coming to the French Broad River in Woodfin in 2024.)

-- Pigeon River: This dam-controlled river has easy access from I-40 near the Tennessee line, about 50 miles from Asheville.
+• Pigeon River: This dam-controlled river has easy access from I-40 near the Tennessee line, about 50 miles from Asheville.
 The upper Pigeon River is filled with continuous waves and class III and IV rapids through a scenic gorge.
 The lower is a more gentle ride.

-- Green River: Raft through the gorge filled with steep ravines and lush coves.
+• Green River: Raft through the gorge filled with steep ravines and lush coves.
 Start your trip with Green River Adventures in the fun little town of Saluda.
-Also find a calmer section popular for tubing.
+Also, find a calmer section popular for tubing.

-- Tuckasegee River: Originating near Cashiers and ending at Fontana Lake, the Tuck offers calmer rapids for rafting and tubing.
+• Tuckasegee River: Originating near Cashiers and ending at Fontana Lake, the Tuck offers calmer rapids for rafting and tubing.
 On several days each summer, the Lake Glenville Dam releases whitewater into the west fork of the Tuckasegee River, creating class IV rapids over a 5.5-mile stretch.
-Read about release days.
+Read about release days

-- North Toe River: This quiet, pristine river north of Asheville in the Spruce Pine area has a variety of sections, from lazy tubing to fun rapids for rafts and funyaks.
+• North Toe River: This quiet, pristine river north of Asheville in the Spruce Pine area has a variety of sections, from lazy tubing to fun rapids for rafts and funyaks.

 12 Best Whitewater River Outfitters